 This Bulgarian landmark is very easy to reach, as it’s possible to use Sofia’s public transport to get there.
 Or if you have a car, you can simply drive there.
 This is a popular landmark with very limited daily tickets, so we strongly suggest you go early.
 During peak season, tickets sell out, and queues may be quite long.

 #3 The Ancient Theatre of Philippopolis in Plovdiv

 Often cited as the oldest continually inhabited city in Europe, Plovdiv in southern-central Bulgaria is a history lover’s dream.
 Alongside its Bulgarian Revival Architecture, Plovdiv is known for being home to one of the country’s most recognizable landmarks: The Ancient Theatre of Philippopolis.

 The theatre is located smack-bang in the middle of modern-day Plovdiv, itself around 2 hours by road from the capital, Sofia.
-It was constructed in the 1st century AD and, thanks to careful restorations, is considered one of the best-preserved Roman theatres anywhere in the former empire.
+It was constructed in the 1st century AD, and thanks to careful restorations, it is considered one of the best-preserved Roman theatres anywhere in the former empire.

 In its heyday, the 28 rows of semi-circular marble seating could accommodate up to 7,000 spectators.
 The theatre was purpose-built for gladiatorial fights, and today, it still operates as a venue for live music and theatre.
 Following the hill’s natural form, the lower part of the complex features a stage with ornate pediments, porticoes, Ionic columns, and several noteworthy Byzantine and Greek inscriptions.